-A sample survey was carried out within the AOI to develop the socio-economic baseline information of the settled population.
+A sample survey was carried out within the AOI to develop the socio-economic baseline information of the general settled population.
 Several socio-economic parameters were covered in the socio-economic baseline survey of the sample population settled along the AOI in the light of primary and secondary data.
 These aspects include but not limited to following:

-- Demographic characteristics;
+- · Demographic characteristics;

 - Literacy status/ education;

 - Nature of business/occupation;

 - Livelihood/income;

 - · Living standard of the population;

 - Social Infrastructure available;

 - · Gender issues;

-- Housing construction patterns;
+- · Housing construction patterns;

 - Mode of transports;

-- Spending on water purchasing and its impact on economic condition.
+- · Basic amenities of project area;

-- · Basic social amenities of project area including health and education facilities and
+- · Health facilities/ Educational facilities.; and

-- Other aspects including mechanism of conflict resolution, presence of NGOs/CBOs, and physical/cultural resources etc.
+- Other aspects.